Ryan1729/rote/README.md

   - allow a single plugin file to perform multiple things.
 Users should be able to everything they want with one plugin file.
 For good or for ill that allows a plugin that runs scripts to exist.

+____

+Licensed under MIT and Apache 2.0
+The OpenGL platform layer is licensed under Apache 2.0